d2l-ai/d2l-en/chapter_optimization/minibatch-sgd.md

 :numref:`sec_linear_scratch`.
 We have made its input parameters more generic here, so that we can conveniently use the same input for the other optimization algorithms introduced later in this chapter.
-Specifically, we add the status input `states` and place the hyper-parameter in dictionary `hyperparams`.
+Specifically, we add the status input `states` and place the hyperparameter in dictionary `hyperparams`.
 In addition, we will average the loss of each minibatch example in the training function, so the gradient in the optimization algorithm does not need to be divided by the batch size.